Nekroze/subcommander/README.md

 This single file script works like a dispatcher, distributing commands and parameters to scripts.

-The primary use case for `subcommander.sh` is to simplify developing applications with many (perhaps nested like a tree) subcommands.
-When using `subcommander.sh` you need only write your subcommand scripts following some simple rules and it will generate usage help and version information.
+The primary use case for `subcommander` is to simplify developing applications with many (perhaps nested like a tree) subcommands.
+When using `subcommander` you need only write your subcommand scripts following some simple rules and it will generate usage help and version information.

 ## Developing with Subcommander